updated

 The workaway unit is about 15 meters from the main house, so it may not be suitable for those fearful of the sounds of the countryside at night.

 Please let us know if you have any dietary restrictions.
-We accommodate special dietary needs, but cannot accommodate personal tastes in food and drink, different from what we have to offer.
-If a workawayer is used to consuming certain that we don't have or more than we make available, we are happy to take them into town so they can get what they like.
+We accommodate special dietary needs, but cannot accommodate personal tastes in food and drink different from what we have to offer.
+If a workawayer is used to consuming certain foods that we don't have or more than we make available, we are happy to take them into town so they can get what they like.

 • A little more information